mavyfaby/hlsc/README.md

     disregard line with '>' and empty lines

-    if the current line is a variable declaration get the name and value of the variable
+    if the current line is a variable declaration get the variable name

+        if the variable is declared but doesn't have a value, show error

         if the variable has already been declared, show error else add the variable to the variables list with the initial address